 Since the program's inception, a community advisory board has been in place to support HFM in efforts of advocacy, community awareness, strategic planning, and coordination of program services within the community.
-During FY22, the HFM Advisory Board was comprised of local private and public stakeholders who serve a 2-year term and meet quarterly.
-The Board is comprised of individuals representing diverse ethnic and professional sectors, including former participants and representatives of other community agencies.
-These board members bring a range of expertise and cultural perspectives.
+During FY23, the HFM Advisory Board was comprised of local private and public stakeholders who serve a 2-year term and meet quarterly.
+The Board is comprised of individuals representing diverse ethnic and professional sectors, including former participants and cultural perspectives.
 Members provide input and support to ensure the quality, relevance, and success of our program's services in the community.